acrux95/harrypotter/README.md

 Runs the Json Server Service.\
 Open [http://localhost:3000](http://localhost:3000).

-The server will load inmediatly.
+The server will load inmediatly, run this first.

 ### `npm start`

 Runs the app in the development mode.\
 Open [http://localhost:3001](http://localhost:3001) to view it in the browser.

 The page will reload if you make edits.
+No run before api script.

 ### `yarn build`